readthedocs/sphinx-autoapi/docs/reference/config.rst

    If narrower suppression is wanted, the available subtypes for AutoAPI are:

      * python_import_resolution
+       Used if resolving references to objects in an imported module failed.
+Potential reasons include cyclical imports and missing (parent) modules.
      * metadata_generation
+       (Dotnet only) Generating metadata for input files via docfx failed.
      * not_readable
+       Emitted if processing (opening, parsing, ...) an input file failed.
      * toc_reference
+       Used if a reference to an entry in a table of content cannot be resolved.

    So if all AutoAPI warnings concerning unreadable sources and failing Python imports should be filtered, but all other warnings should not, the option would be